HSLdevcom/digitransit-site/pages/en/developers/apis/2-geocoding-api/address-search/index.md

 https://api.digitransit.fi/geocoding/v1/search?text=finlandia&lang=fi&size=1

 The first search returns Finladia-huset, Helsingfors, and the second one Finlandia-talo, Helsinki.
-Both match the search string 'finlandia' equally well.
+Both match the search string `finlandia` equally well.

 In most cases, an identified best match defines the language for the response, overruling the preference.
 An example: